A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs: Secure and Transparent Data Access

 Crucially, unlike confidentiality-only modes such as AES-CTR, the use of AES-GCM ensures data integrity through compartmentalized verification.
 In our implementation, the integrity checks for metadata and pixel data are decoupled.
 Consequently, a mismatch in the Data Key (or integrity failure) triggers a payload suppression mechanism: the library returns a structurally valid FITS object where the scientific pixel array is zero-filled (physically suppressed via \texttt{memset}), while the authenticated header remains fully accessible.

 This mechanism, combined with the automatic header fallback described above, ensures that granular access policies are enforced without crashing the read operation or exposing the application to corrupted content, maintaining compatibility with standard FITS viewers even in restricted access scenarios.
+Empirical validation of all four access scenarios on a synthetic $256\times256$ float32 FITS file with representative WCS metadata confirms that each scenario produces a syntactically valid FITS output (full content, zero-filled payload, or minimal header), opens cleanly in Astropy without warnings, and is bit-exact to the original in the Full Access case.